driftwoodgatherer/driftwoodgatherer.github.io/irish--american-surnames.md

 "water" or "little red one".
 The O'Riains were chiefs in coastal County Wexford.
 The surname is still predominant in the south of Ireland

+## O'Brian
+The surname O'Brian first occurred in
+County Clare.
+The O'Brians descend from
+Brian Boru who was king
+ of Ireland from 1002 to 1014.
+He is considered to be one of the greatest ancient kings of Ireland